gregstewart/building-a-web-app-guided-by-tests/manuscript/code_build.md

 	app/css/

-Under our source folder let's create a scss folder and create a main.scss file in it.
+Under our source folder let's create a scss folder and create a main.less file in it.
 Here's content of the file:

-	@import '../../bower_components/bootstrap-sass-official/vendor/assets/stylesheets/bootstrap';
+	@import '../../bower_components/bootstrap/less/bootstrap';

 Our build tasks will take this import directive and create us a nice main.css file that we can then use in our app.

-	npm install --save-dev grunt-sass
+	npm install grunt-contrib-less --save-dev

 And now let's create a task to generate our css files by adding to our `Gruntfile`: